vdhamer/Photo-Club-Hub/.github/README.md

 Usage of the various screens in the user interface:
 <ul>

-### The Prelude Screen

-The `Prelude` screen shows an opening animation.
-Clicking outside the central image brings you to the central `Portfolios` screen.

 ### The Portfolios Screen

 The `Portfolios` screen lists all the photo clubs featured by the app.